iplana47/Smilei/doc/Sphinx/Use/namelist.rst

 they are only used to compute the rate of ionization and the initial momentum of the electrons newly created by ionization, where the polarization of the laser plays an important role (see :doc:`/Understand/ionization`).
-For all other purposes (e.g. the particles equations of motions, the computation of the ponderomotive force, the evolution of the laser), the polarization of the laser plays no role in the envelope model.
+For all other purposes (e.g. the particles equations of motions, the computation of the ponderomotive force, the evolution of the laser), the polarization angle of the laser plays no role in the envelope model.

 ----